sciknoworg/OntoLearner/docs/source/benchmarking/upper_ontologies/dolce_ontology.rst

 The Descriptive Ontology for Linguistic and Cognitive Engineering (DOLCE) is a foundational ontology that provides a conceptual framework for the formalization of domain ontologies.

-:Domain: Linguistics, Cognitive Science
+:Domain: Upper Ontology
-:Category: Foundational Ontology
+:Category: Linguistics, Cognitive Science
 :Current Version:
 :Last Updated:
 :Producer: Laboratory for Applied Ontology, ISTC-CNR